-Application of Collin College's Title IX Complaint Resolution Procedures

-Collin College has adopted the complaint resolution procedures outlined in this document to comply with Title IX of the Education Amendments of 1972 (Title IX), as amended and published on May 19, 2020, the Clery Act, and the Violence Against Women Reauthorization Act of 2013 (VAWA).
-The complaint resolution procedures outlined in this document provide for the prompt and equitable resolution of student and employee complaints alleging dating violence, domestic violence, gender-based harassment, retaliation, sex discrimination, sexual assault, sexual harassment, and stalking (i.e., prohibited conduct).
+Application of Collin College's Title IX Complaint Resolution Procedures and published on May 19, 2020, the Clery Act, and the .
+The complaint resolution procedures outlined in this document provide for the prompt and equitable resolution of student and employee complaints alleging dating violence, domestic violence, gender-based harassment, retaliation, sex discrimination, sexual assault, sexual harassment; and stalking (i.e., prohibited conduct).
 These complaint resolution procedures include information on how to report or file a complaint of prohibited conduct and how Collin College will respond once it has actual notice of an allegation of prohibited conduct.